pivotal/blog/content/post/deploy-kubernetes-cfcr.md

 project_id: cf-sandbox-twong # your GCP project id
 network: cfcr-net
 subnetwork: k1-us-west1-subnet
-zone: us-west1-a # the zone where you subnet is located
+zone: us-west1-a # the zone where your subnet is located
 service_account: k1-node@cf-sandbox-twong.iam.gserviceaccount.com # the service account created in the earlier terraform script.
 It'll be used by the CPI

 internal_ip: 10.0.1.252 # decide the future IP address of your director, must be in your subnet
-deployments_network: my-cfcr-deployments-network # the internal name that BOSH will use place deployments.
+deployments_network: my-cfcr-deployments-network # the internal name that BOSH will use to place deployments.
 Can be whatever you want
 internal_cidr: 10.0.1.0/24 # your subnet's CIDR, or at least a subset of it that you want BOSH to use to deploy machines
 internal_gw: 10.0.1.1 # your subnet's gateway
 director_name: k1-bosh # decide the future name of your BOSH director, can be user friendly and can be whatever you want